iv4xr-project/aplib/README.md

 **Iv4xr-core** (which we will also refer to as the 'Core') forms the core of a bigger framework with the same name: **iv4xr Framework**, and hence the name 'core'.
 Outside the Framework, both the Core and its aplib part can also be used independently.

 Iv4xr Framework aims to provide tools for agent-based automated testing for testing highly interactive systems.
 The Core provides the underlying agent-based programming and agent-based testing infrastructure.
 Our own use case is to use the framework for testing Extended Reality (XR) systems.
-Within this use case, the Framework has been piloted for testing 3D games.
+Within this use case, the framework has been piloted for testing 3D games.
 The framework itself is generic: it can be used to target *any system* (even systems that are not interactive, such as a collection of APIs) as long as the agents can interface with the system.
 To do this, an interface needs to be provided, which boils down to implementing a certain interface-like class.